jcartledge/bee/README.md

     $ bee build:generate-css

 Dependencies are defined within the task method by calling $this->depends_on.
 This ensures each dependency is only run once.
-This can be done anywhere in the task method but generally you'll want to ensure you're task dependencies have run before doing anything else.
+This can be done anywhere in the task method but generally you'll want to ensure your task dependencies have run before doing anything else.

 ## TASKSET LOADING